So what can I say about me? Or, more to the point, what can I say about me and the blog that you’d find interesting?

 The other primary interest is the historical mystery, in an attempt to get the general reading populace to look beyond Brother Cadfael and discover some much better historical mysteries – not every historical mystery needs a young monk/novice falling in love and running away from the monastery/nunnery.
 Particular favourites are Paul Doherty (who was nice enough to dedicate Dark Serpent to me) and Michael Jecks, although there are many others.

 What makes this blog a little different from some others is my determination not to spoil books for others.
-Obviously I won’t name the killer in a review, but I’ll go beyond that and try not to many any significant plot developments that occur more than a quarter of the way in.
+Obviously I won’t name the killer in a review, but I’ll go beyond that and try not to mention any significant plot developments that occur more than a quarter of the way in.
 The author chose not to put them in Chapter One for a reason.
 Hence I’d like to think that you can read my reviews and then still enjoy the book as the author intended.
 It doesn’t matter if it’s a new release or an old chestnut that most people have already read, the rule is simple – no spoilers!

 Away from books, I’ve always liked logical puzzles in any shape or form, hence my membership of (and twice captaining) the UK team at the World Puzzle Championship four times so far.
 Feel free to check out the UKPA website.